cozykeys/cozykeys/content/keyboards/ergo87.md

 or TKL layouts, it can be hard to imagine using a keyboard without dedicated function keys, home, end, etc.

-The Ergo87 was intentionally designed such that it retains the 87 key count that a TKL layout would have.
+The Bloomer was intentionally designed such that it retains the 87 key count that a TKL layout would have.
 It is also not split, as is the case with keyboards like the Iris.
 Unfortunately, having a single piece renders tenting impossible; however, it does make the keyboard less difficult to adapt to,